openresty/memc-nginx-module/README.markdown

 Name
 ====

-**memc-nginx-module** - An extended version of the standard memcached module that supports set, add, delete, and many more memcached commands.
+**ngx_memc** - An extended version of the standard memcached module that supports set, add, delete, and many more memcached commands.

 *This module is not distributed with the Nginx source.* See [the installation instructions](http://wiki.nginx.org/HttpMemcModule#Installation).